Healthy Homes Assessment Waitangirua

 Fines for Failing to Comply

-Beginning on July 1st, 2021, once a new or renewed tenancy is signed on a Waitangirua rental property, all Healthy Homes compliance tasks must be done within 90 days.
+Beginning on July 1st, 2021, when a new, renewed or varied tenancy is signed on a Waitangirua rental property, all Healthy Homes compliance tasks must be done within 90 days.

-Since the 1st July of 2021, when a new, renewed or varied contract is signed on the Waitangirua rental property, all Healthy Homes compliance work must be completed inside of 90 days.
+Since the 1st July of 2021, when a new, renewed or varied lease is entered into on the Waitangirua rental property, all Healthy Homes compliance work must be done inside of 90 days.

-Failure to meet any of the Healthy Homes Standards inside of the deadlines can result in penalties of up to $7200.
-In addition, if the present Healthy Homes Statement of Compliance isn’t included within the renewal, new or revised tenancy contract, there could be an additional fine or infringement fee.
+Failure to comply with each of Healthy Homes Standards by the end of the deadlines can result in penalties of up to $7200.
+In addition, if the present Healthy Homes Statement of Compliance is not incorporated in a new, renewed or revised tenancy agreement there may be an additional fine or violation fee.

-Anyone can request information about the Healthy Homes Standard and how they relate to the building they reside in.
-If the property manager fails to supply the necessary information within 21 days from receiving the request, they will receive an infringement notification and be fined as high as $750.
+Any tenant may request details regarding the Healthy Homes Standard and how they relate to the home they reside in.
+If the landlord or the property manager doesn’t provide the required information within 21 days from being informed of the request, they will receive an infringement notification and be fined upto $750.

-In addition, there’s an additional fine of approximately $900 for landlords or property managers who offer a false or incorrect Healthy Homes Statement of Compliance or information.
-The person who is liable for this fine is the one who is named on the tenancy contract as the person leasing the property out and it could be the name of the landlord, or the property management company.
+Additionally, there is an additional fine of as much as $900 for property owners or property managers providing a false or misleading Healthy Homes Compliance Statement or other information.
+The person liable for this fine is the one who is named on the tenancy agreement as the one who is letting the property out, so it could be the name of the landlord, or the property management company.

-All information in the Statement of Compliance requirements to be up-to-date at the time that the tenancy agreement is completed, and must be updated through the tenancy period as related work is completed.
+All the information on the Statement of Compliance requirements to be up-to-date before the tenancy agreement can be executed, and it should be kept updated throughout the tenancy as any associated work has been completed.

-It’s also important to remember that landlords who own multiple rental properties may receive even higher fines for non-compliance.
-The harshest penalties are reserved for serious violations, and landlords who own six or more properties can be fined as high as $50,000, or as high as $100,000 in hearings.
+It’s crucial to keep in mind that landlords who have multiple rental properties may receive greater penalties for non-compliance.
+The harshest penalties are handed down for serious violations.
+Those who have more than six properties could be fined as high as $50,000, and even as high as $100,000 for hearing claims.

 Healthy homes matter